Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Conclusion

 \section{Conclusion}

-We analyzed state-of-the-art vulnerability scanning tools applied to Docker container images.
-Our toolset included vulnerability scanners with VEX production capabilities, such as Trivy, Grype, DepScan, Docker Scout, OSV, Vexy, and Snyk.
-To assess consistency in detected vulnerabilities, we applied Jaccard and Tversky similarity scoring.
-The results indicate a low level of pairwise similarity between the tools.
-Three main take-aways include: \begin{itemize} \item The highest similarity was observed between Trivy and Grype outputs (69.4\%), while Vexy and Snyk had 0\% of similarity \item The highest similarity for CVE vulnerabilities only was 76\%, also between Trivy and Grype \item General similarity among all tools in our study was 0\% \end{itemize} The most likely issue affecting consistency in the results is the mapping and naming of vulnerabilities across different databases.
-Limiting the dataset to a single vulnerability identifier increases similarity scores between tools.
+We analyze the state-of-the-art vulnerability scanning tools applied to Docker container images.
+Our toolset includes seven vulnerability scanners with VEX production capabilities: Trivy, Grype, DepScan, Docker Scout, OSV, Vexy, and Snyk.
+To assess consistency in reports of detected vulnerabilities, we apply Jaccard and Tversky similarity indices.
+The main takeaways include:\\ {\textbf{\arabic{enumi}:}} \begin{inparaenum} \item The results indicate a low level of pairwise similarity between the tools based on the Jaccard index.\\ \item We observe the highest similarity scores between the VEX-reports of Trivy and Grype (69.4\%), while Vexy and Snyk have 0\% similarity.\\ \item The highest similarity for vulnerabilities with CVE-only identifiers is 76\%, also between Trivy and Grype.\\ \item The general similarity among all the tools is 0\% for our dataset.\\ \item We have ruled out SBOM quality as an explanatory factor for the tools' inconsistency. \end{inparaenum}

+Even if it may be expected that the tools produce slightly different results for various reasons, it is quite surprising that the similarity scores are so low.
+From a practical point of view, it is important to know that two tools that claim to do the same thing may produce largely disjoint results.
+The most impactful issue affecting consistency in the results is the mapping and naming of vulnerabilities in different databases.
+However, limiting the dataset to a single vulnerability identifier only moderately increases similarity scores between tools.
 Our experiments highlight significant diversity in vulnerability detection, underscoring the immaturity of this product field.
+The main recommendation, which could be made based on the analysis, use several scanners with relatively low similarity scores to have a better coverage of the vulnerabilities.